jurgjn/relmapping/annot/S2_regulatory_annotation/README.md

     - upstream counts `0` (zero) in both replicates
     - downstream counts `>=1` in both replicates individually
     - downstream counts `>=3` when pooled across replicates
-- Test for **reproducible transcription initiation**: check for a non-singleton short cap stack within 125bp of peak accessibility (in short cap signal pooled across all replicates/stages, and filtered for reproducibility)
+- Test for **reproducible transcription initiation**: check for a non-singleton short cap stack within 125bp of peak accessibility (using short cap signal pooled across all replicates/stages, and filtered for reproducibility)
 - Identification of the **transcription initiation mode**:
   - sites with reproducible short cap are assigned the position with maximum short cap signal
-  - sites without reproducible short cap are assigned an extrapolated, "best-guess" position of 60bp downstream of peak accessibility
+  - sites without reproducible short cap are assigned an extrapolated, "best-guess" position of 60bp downstream of peak accessibility (motivated by the global genome-wide short cap distribution at accessible sites)
 - Identification of **proximal exons**:
-  - **closest first exon:** closest first exon of a `coding_promoter` or `pseudogene` within 250bp upstream to anywhere downstream of peak accessibility
+  - **closest first exon**: closest first exon of a `coding_promoter` or `pseudogene` within 250bp upstream to anywhere downstream of peak accessibility
-  - **closest other exon:** closest non-first exon of a `coding_promoter` or `pseudogene`
+  - **closest other exon**: closest non-first exon of a `coding_promoter` or `pseudogene`

 ## Stage/strand-specific annotation
 - `coding_promoter`, `pseudogene_promoter`: